 - Working on your Employer Brand: The brand of a company is an important aspect of how it communicates its identity to both potential and present employees.
 To establish its brand, a company needs to convey its values, vision, and mission to its stakeholders very effectively.
 Your employees are your brand ambassadors to build up your brand and must be part of your recruitment strategy.

 - Job Postings and Social Media: Social media can be a powerful tool for recruiting.
 Social recruiting is a two-way communication platform where a company can easily share job postings with its network.
-Also, sharing pictures and videos from the company events and day to day work life of the company provides candidates a glimpse of the company culture.
+Also, sharing pictures and videos from the company events and the day-to-day work life of the company provides candidates a glimpse of the company culture.

 Most of the Federal Agencies in the United States and government contractors providing services to them have turned to recruitment services to ensure that the process works smoothly and efficiently. iQuasar simplifies the process, provides insight, and gives SMBs access to talent that might otherwise be difficult to find. iQuasar employs tools designed exclusively for locating and sourcing competent Federal experts.
 We offer access to one of the most comprehensive and robust Federal resume databases available.
 We promote your company and work on your requisitions to attract the right talent.
 Whether you are interested only in resume sourcing, or sourcing plus recruitment, or talent development in full-cycle recruitment, we have the right solution for you.